 When we learn a language, pronunciation is key.
 Unfortunately, the biggest downside of reading is that it does not allow us to learn pronunciation, just spelling.
 How, then, are you expected to know its pronunciation?

 Couple this learning method of using online newspapers with a different method, based on spoken language.
 For instance, listen to audiobooks to improve your listening comprehension and pronunciation (by repeating words out loud).

 How can you find the right pronunciation of a given word using only this method?

 - Activate the text-to-speech accessibility feature that comes with most devices these days, and let it read the article to you

 - We also highly recommend the crowdsourced pronunciation “dictionary” Forvo for individual words

 - Google Translate is another great tool that gives you both the translation and pronunciation of the word, albeit by a synthetic voice

 - Additionally, MosaLingua features pronunciation by native speakers for all of the words and phrases that come with the app.

-Regularly reading the online newspaper is an effective way to learn a language.
+Regularly reading an online newspaper is an effective way to learn a language.
 It is also an interesting learning method, as it allows you to latest stories in the news.
-Personally, I read the Brazilian newspapers to keep me both informed on the latest news stories in Brazil (a country I particularly cherish) and to learn a language through memorizing new vocabulary (and refresh without ever losing track).
+Personally, I read Brazilian newspapers to keep me both informed on the latest news stories in Brazil (a country I particularly cherish) and to learn a language through memorizing new vocabulary (and refreshing without ever losing track).